imarc/handbook/strategy.markdown

 : Evaluate a user interface against usability principles and provide recommendations for improvement.

 Deliverables
-:	Results may be delivered as part of the [Discovery Report](strategy#DiscoveryReport) or as a dedicated findings report.
+:	1–3 page findings document

 Time Req
-:	6–8 hours and inclusion in the Discovery Report
+:	6–8 hours

 Experienced usability team members evaluate the user interface (current or planned), judging compliance with recognized usability principles, and provide oral or written suggestions for improvements.
 This is informal and relatively quick, but depends upon an experienced evaluator.
 It is well-suited to aggressive project schedules.